 Personal diary of Gordon James, Police Commissioner of New York City

 When did the world turn itself on its head?
 It has been almost a year since they first appeared from seemingly nowhere, bursting on the scene.
 First was the Grey Hulk, rampaging and creating a path of destruction where ever he would go, a primal mindless force.
 He was contained by a group of equally amazing individuals.
 Pyro, a man that seemed abolished wet whose fires did not consume him.
 American Pryde, a woman of strength and agility, clad in red, white, and blue, made a striking figure.
-Then there was Cobalt (who has now taken to call himself Hardware) the man in seemingly invincible armor, an iron-man if you will.
+Then there was Cobalt (who has now taken to calling himself Hardware), the man in seemingly invincible armor, an iron-man if you will.
 Lastly joining this Team Liberty, as they have been named, was a monster nearly as fearful in appearance as the Grey Hulk but thankfully not as mindless.
 This living rock, Cobblestone, proved to be Grey Hulk’s equal and with his teammates brought the beast under control.

 While these individuals appear to have stemmed from genetic experiments done by the government and the Clarkes and spatial displacement experiments by renown scientist Von Domovitch, any more than that is still classified with a security rating that is beyond mine (even though the NY Meta Containment Unit falls under my jurisdiction).

-Pyro, the flaming man, went rouge and was replaced by a mere snip of a girl.
+Pyro, the flaming man, went rogue and was replaced by a mere snip of a girl.
 This “young lady” is about 16 and lacks, I fear, the maturity to deal with her growing powers and the situations they cause her to in.
 Also in this group are two individuals who seem disjoint from normal existence.
 Shaman is a Native American with mystical powers, while the Key seems like some alien from a sci-fi film.
 This group of metaX supers, while retaining government ties, have moved away from complete control and have gained the sponsorship of industrialist Frost who is as mysterious as he is rich.

 These are not the only metaXs to make appearances.
 There are several who stem from a terrorist attack in which a new fruit soda was tainted with a serum that genetically altered the DNA of drinkers.
 Some lived through this without any seemingly lasting effects.
 Some were permanently changed.
 Many more did not survive.
 I don’t know who were the lucky ones.
 Yet others have made appearances from sources unknown.
 They are not all forthcoming.
-But when you wear a mask … Who is?
+But when you wear a mask … who is?

 But they are not the only ones wearing a mask.
 When the supers first made their appearances I was Deputy Police Commissioner under Chief J. Cranton Lawless.
 It was not an easy working relationship.
 To say that our goals, opinions and personalities were diametrically opposed was an understatement.
 I believe in upholding the laws of the land and have what some call a naïve longing for justice.
 Lawless is,… well let’s just say that he has friends in high places.
 We were at war, and it was tearing apart the Police Dept.